How frequently you should change your air filters could depend on the following:

 - Air pollution levels and construction around the home

-For basic 1"–3" air filters, manufacturers often instruct you to replace them every 30–60 days.
-If you suffer from light to moderate allergies, you could install a better air filter or get new ones even more regularly.
+For basic 1"–3" air filters, manufacturers often tell you to replace them every 30–60 days.
+If you suffer from light to moderate allergies, you could install a better air filter or replace them even more frequently.

-Or, if you live a more rural spot or less occupied home (like a vacation residence) and there are not as many cars around, annually could be often enough.
+Or, if you reside a more rural location or less occupied home (like a vacation house) and there are not as many cars around, annually might be often enough.

-Here are averages that may help you figure out how frequently you should replace the air filter at your residence:
+Here are averages that may help you decide how frequently you should replace the air filter at your house:

 - Ordinary suburban house without pets: every 90 days